Georgie Parker: Career

 In 2004 Parker starred in the Sydney Theatre Company's production of Scenes from a Separation, as journalist Nina Molyneux.
 After concluding her work on All Saints in 2005, Parker starred in the Ensemble Theatre's production of Chapter Two as actress Jennie MacLaine.

 In 2006, she joined the Nine Network to host the new TV show, Clever.
-She also appears on the ABC children's show Play School and starred in the telemovie Stepfather of the Bridefor the same network.
+She also appeared on the ABC children's show Play School and starred in the telemovie Stepfather of the Bride for the same network.
 In 2006 she also headlined the Network Ten telemovie The Society Murders.
 She was a semi-regular guest on the show The Glass House.

 She was in The Wiggles DVD Racing to the Rainbow.

 Georgie Parker starred in the drama Emerald Falls, which aired on Network Ten.
 She also briefly hosted Animal Emergency for Channel Nine in 2008, and acted as the New South Wales Premier in the telemovie Scorched for Channel Nine in 2008.

 Parker released a children's album in 2008.

 In 2010, she appeared as Det.
 Senior Sergeant Susan Blake on the Australian drama City Homicide.
 She played Miss Monica in David Williamson's Rhinestone Rex and Miss Monica.

 The Seven Network announced in August 2010 that Parker would return to screens playing the character of Roo Stewart in Home and Away.
 The character was previously portrayed by Justine Clarke from 1988 to 1989.

 In 2011, Parker appeared on Who Do You Think You Are?, season 3, episode 6, in which she explored the strength and courage shown by the women on both sides of her family.
 On her mother's side, Georgie's quest begins with her maternal grandmother Grace, before investigating her father's maternal ancestors, the Breckenridges.

 In 2022, Parker appeared in the theatre play Rhinestone Rex and Miss Monica.
 In 2024, Ensemble Theatre would announce Parker as part of their 2025 lineup.

-On 7 November 2025, Parker was named in Paramount+'s upcoming series Dalliance.
+On 7 November 2025, Parker was cast in Paramount+'s upcoming series Dalliance.